 Students who accept an offer of admission to Vaughn College are expected to be responsible citizens of the College community.
+Vaughn's community is guided by core values which are to: demonstrate integrity, embrace diversity, practice collaboration, achieve impact, and choose courage.
 Students have a corresponding right to expect that their freedom to learn and develop as individuals will be respected.
-To preserve these rights and to delineate responsibilities, policies and regulations have been developed to shape the life of the campus community.
-These policies and regulations are defined in the student handbook, which is available from the office of student affairs.
+To preserve these rights and to delineate responsibilities, policies and procedures have been developed to shape the life of the campus community.
+These policies and procedures are defined in the student handbook, available online.